 A third point to note is that the sea level from tide gauge records can be strongly affected by VLM.
 Hence, when comparing rates of sea-level rise from altimetry and tide gauges it is important to account for this land contribution.
 Here, this is done by adjusting the tide gauge rates using GPS vertical velocities as follows.
-If there is a GPS station within 5 km of the tide gauge, then we use the rates from the closer GPS station as our estimate of VLM at the corresponding tide gauge (averaged over the various solutions - ULR, NGL and JPL - available), otherwise we average the GPS rates over all GPS stations (and solutions) that are located within 50 km of the tide gauge sea-level rates are adjusted only using the GIA contribution to crustal uplift.
+If there is a GPS station within 5 km of the tide gauge, then we use the rates from the closer GPS station as our estimate of VLM at the corresponding tide gauge (averaged over the various solutions - ULR, NGL and JPL - available), otherwise we average the GPS rates over all GPS stations (and solutions) that are located within 50 km of the tide gauge.
+If there are no GPS stations within 50 km of the tide gauge, the tide gauge sea-level rates are adjusted only using the GIA contribution to crustal uplift.